nusco/narjillos/backlog.md

 * Save genepool to database rather than memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

-* Change behaviour of persistence command-line arguments
++ Change behaviour of persistence command-line arguments
   Find a good combination for state persistence and history persistence (if you have the
   second, then you must also have the first).
+  Check that the system behaves consistently after picking up a persisted experiment with/without history.

-* Fix bug with duplicated --persistence warning
++ Fix bug with duplicated --persistence warning

 * Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
   Also take the chance to fix the current bug with experiments not stopping correctly on extinction.

 + Move entire persistence to a database
-  Consider this, but be aware that it might affect usability, performance or reliability.
-  So I might decide to stick with files.
-Alternately, consider using a one-record table with a blob
+  Consider using a one-record table with a blob

 + Save event log instead of current state
   Then have an external program, maybe in Elixir, to process stats